Laamy/BetterBoogaBooga/docs/scripts/Vanilla.md

 ```cpp
 void wait(float x);
 ```
-Wait "x" amount of seconds
+Wait "x" amount of seconds (not linked to framerate so you can wait for as little as you want)

 ```cpp
 bool iswindowactive();